gilakana/gilakana.github.io/README.md

 Instagram account: @gila_kana
 Gmail address: gilakana.art@gmail.com

 On the 'home' page, I want my signature to appear as a horizontal photo across the top, taking up more space than the 'recent works' page.
-Below this I will have quite big text for a logo/few short phrases to summarise what I do.
+Below this I will have quite big size text for the first part of the tagline heading and smaller size text for tagline subheading.
 Below this text, in smaller size text, I will have a short biography.
+Text for tagline heading:Painting with flowers.
-Text for logo/few short phrases:
+Text for tagline subheading: A ritual of remembrance.
 Text for biography ('painting with flowers' to be in italics.):
 Through my art, I seek to express a deep admiration, love, and appreciation for nature in a world that has become increasingly disconnected from it.
 Grounded in my undergraduate research on environmental conservation and climate justice, my works reflect nature’s inherent value, constant movement, and organised chaos.
 My art is a direct challenge to the Anthropocene and Capitalocene, replacing consumption with connection and celebrating humans’ divine union with nature.
 At the heart of my practice is what I call ‘painting with flowers.’
 Flowers often form the very soul of my paintings with their mesmorising beauty, unique textures and bright colours.
 Having responsibly handpicked, dried, and pressed each one myself, I give them eternal life on the canvas.